EnsemblGSOC/IntronOrNot/README.md

 we developed IntronOrNot (ION) - a machine learning to differentiate that predicts if the intron is real or misaligned.
 The model accepts coordinates, .bed, and .gtf file as input.
-The prediction script is easy to use and achieved comparable results to sequenced-based deep learning intron predictor.
+The prediction script is easy to use and achieved comparable results to sequence-based deep learning intron predictor.
 A standalone function that extracts intron from .gtf is also included.